Fred-Jacobs/lokad-flatfiles/README.md

    allocations and text encoding operations for `2015-01-01` alone).
  - Subsequent layers (date-parsing, memoization, etc.) use integer identifiers rather than strings: comparison is faster and hash tables become simple arrays.

+# Behaviour

+The file is split into two data sets:

+## Content

+The `Content` is a list of all **distinct** byte sequences found in the file cells.

+ - The cell separator (`\t` or `,`) and the line separator (any combination of `\n` and `\r`) are not included in the cell.
+Note that the parser attempts to auto-detect the separator character use for the entire file.
+ - Cell contents are trimmed (initial and final spaces are not kept).
+ - Cells may be quoted (start with `"`, end with `"`, any interior quotes are escaped as `""`), in which case the unquoted contents are used.
+ - If the file is encoded as UTF-16, cells are re-encoded a UTF-8.
+Otherwise, the original encoding is kept.

+## Cells

+The `Cells` is a matrix that contains, for each cell in the file, the index of that cell's content in the `Content` list.

+This is a line-based matrix, meaning that the cell at line `L`, column `C` is found at index `L * Columns + C`.

+Thus, to retrieve the content of the original file:

+    Content[Cells[L * Columns + C]]

 # Layout